Emruur/BadPoets/logbook.md

     Title of Original Poem: 'We pray -- to Heaven'
     Similarity: 0.80

-With first order chains the plagarism problem is mostly resolved it is not copying whole sections but uses small phrases from different poems
+With first-order chains, the plagiarism problem is mostly resolved it is not copying whole sections but using small phrases from different poems.
-However the meaning in the pomes are mostly lost.
+However, the meaning of the poems is mostly lost.
 With second order chains meaning is still not compromised.
 Therefore 2. order chains seem to be the optimum point balancing meaning with originality.

-#### New Creativity Assignment 2.3.4
+#### New Creativity Assesment 2.3.4

-Up to this point we assesed the creativity of the generated poems based on our oppinions.
-After this point we included the plagarism checker's output to the assesment pipeline.
+Up to this point, we assessed the creativity of the generated poems based on our tastes and opinions.
+After this point, we included the plagiarism checker's output in the assessment pipeline.
 Therefore we don't think the poems generated by 2.
-3. and 4. markov chains are "creative" since it is not novel.
+3. and 4.
+Markov chains are "creative" since it is not novel.
 1. order chains do produce novel output but the meaning is lost.
-Therefore we also don't consider the most of the output created by 1. order chains as creative.
+Therefore we also don't consider most of the output created by 1. order chains as creative.
-In order to get a creative system with our new definition, we decided to add some randomness to the 2. order markow chains so that it doesnt copy large texts but still produce meaningfull poems.
+In order to get a creative system with our new definition, we decided to add some randomness to the 2. order markow chains so that it doesn't copy large texts but still produces meaningful poems.
-Luckily markovify library provides us some parameters while generating
+Luckily markovify library provides us some parameters while generating.

     line = self.model.make_sentence(
         tries,